RichardMB1217/GreatSword/README.md

 ![cooltext433913490790273](https://user-images.githubusercontent.com/119009502/232642357-8734207d-5cd0-4514-9190-d3fbffc2a056.png)

-Simple proxy made with Node Unblocker, The Simple Unblocker, and Dm Unblocker.
+Simple proxy made with The Simple Unblocker, and Dm Unblocker.

 There are many things GreatSword provides that other proxies don't, such as an about:blank cloak,